KoKoZaw-Eng/blog-php-/README.md

 #Blog project for PHP course

-# You should see db structure on "guide" folder
+#You should see db structure on "guide" folder

-# Admin User is Role 1 and Normal User is Role 0
+#Admin User is Role 1 and Normal User is Role 0

-# db connection on "config.php"
+#db connection on "config.php"

+#should delete "admin/images files"